Machine Learning Engineer

 • Engaging in open communication and presentation with both technical teams and customers, helping onboard users and co-develop with customers.

-• Travel to customer sites in North America, Europe, Asia, Oceania (average 2–3 weeks per quarter) to collaborate closely with customers on site.
+• Traveling to customer sites in North America, Europe, Asia, Oceania, an average of 2-3 weeks per quarter, where you'll collaborate closely with customers to build solutions on site.

 • Equity options - share in our success and growth.